emanuelpina/emanuelpina.pt/content/posts/ubuntu-server-initial-setup.md

 You will be prompted for your regular user password when using `sudo` for the first time each session.

 ### Setup a firewall
-We can use the built-in firewall (UFW) to manage which connections are allowed to/from the server.
+You can use the built-in firewall (UFW) to manage which connections are allowed to/from the server.

 Different applications can register their profiles with UFW upon installation.
 These profiles allow UFW to manage these applications by name.
-OpenSSH, the service allowing us to connect to our server now, has a profile registered with UFW.
+OpenSSH, the service allowing you to connect to your server now, has a profile registered with UFW.

 You can see this by typing:
 ```plain